lrq619/Ninja/README.md

 - Zhang Lechen:
 - Yi Shanglin:

     **Main Page Login System**: implemented a system that allows the user to sign in and log in.

     **Main Page Room System**: implemented a system that allows the user to prompt for creating or joining a room.

     **Main Page UI**: implemented a pixel-art styled main page with background, game logo and buttons.

     **Background Music**: added background music to both the main page and game scene.
 - Li Zekai:

+    **Recognize basic gestures**: I use the python-mediapipe library to recognize basic gestures and recognize hands landmarks.

+    **Customized gesture recognition**: I will use the mediapipe library in Kotlin to recognize hands landmarks for inference.

+    **Customized gesture recognition**: I will use hands landmarks to develop further customized gesture recognition for diverse control signals.
 - Chen Yifan:
 - Chen Xuzhong: